 The observation of foam height is conducted to demonstrate the surfactant's ability to form the foam.
 Foam in shampoo is crucial as it helps the shampoo adhere to the hair while effectively cleansing it from dirt, dust, dandruff, and maintaining the hair strands to prevent dullness.
 Foam height testing is performed both before and after the cycling test.
 The typical requirement for foam height is between 1.3-22 cm.
-The results of foam height observation indicate an increase in foaming capacity with the addition of ethanol extract of corn silk (Zea mays L.) to the shampoo compared to the ethanol extract of corn silk (Zea mays L.) contains saponins, which act as natural surfactants or foaming agents [15, 53].
+The results of foam height observation indicate an increase in foaming capacity with the addition of ethanol extract of corn silk (Zea mays L.) to the shampoo compared to the preparation without the extract (blank) (table 5).
+This is because the ethanol extract of corn silk (Zea mays L.) contains saponins, which act as natural surfactants or foaming agents [15, 53].